Márkó Futács: Diósgyőr

 For the 2013–14 season, Futács joined Hungarian team Diósgyőr on a season-long loan,.
 He scored on his debut on 14 September 2013, in a 2–0 win over Puskás Akadémia.
 He scored in another match on 5 October 2013, as his club beat Mezőkövesd 5–0.
 In the two games of the last season, Futacs added two goals to make it nine, scoring against Pécs on 17 May 2014 and another against Székesfehérvár on 1 June 2014.

 Futács continued to make an impressive display for the club, scoring twelve goals in all competitions.
 Diósgyőr was keen to sign him for another season.

 Mersin İdmanyurdu

 After his time at Diósgyőr, Futács joined the Turkish Super League club Mersin İdmanyurdu on a two-year contract.

 Hajduk Split

 Futács signed for Hajduk Split on 6 July 2016.
 In his first season he became the league top scorer with 18 goals, the first from outside the former Yugoslavia.
 Futács injured his anterior cruciate ligament in a Round 4 Croatian First Football League match against GNK Dinamo Zagreb in June 2017 and was subsequently ruled out for six to eight months.
 Futács signed a one-year contract extension in January 2018, with his previous deal set to expire at the end of the 2017–18 season.

 MTK

 On 30 December 2021, Futács agreed to join MTK.
+On 18 September 2023, Futács left MTK by mutual consent.

+Budapest Honvéd

+On 2 April 2024, Futács joined Nemzeti Bajnokság II club Budapest Honvéd on a contract until the end of the season.